top of page

 Thread Treatment

-Thread treatments—commonly known as PDO (polydioxanone) thread lifts—represent a minimally invasive method to elevate and revitalize the skin without the need for surgery.
-Delicate, dissolvable threads are placed beneath the skin to create an immediate lifting effect while simultaneously encouraging collagen production over time.
-This combined effect not only enhances skin firmness and elasticity but also improves overall texture and tone.
-Frequently applied to the face, neck, and jawline, thread lifts can subtly redefine contours, diminish sagging, and foster a more youthful appearance, with outcomes that may persist for several months to over a year, contingent upon the type of threads used and the individual's skin response
+Thread treatments, often referred to as PDO (polydioxanone) thread lifts, offer a non-surgical approach to rejuvenating and lifting the skin.
+This technique involves the insertion of fine, dissolvable threads beneath the skin's surface, which not only provides an immediate lifting effect but also stimulates collagen production over time.
+The result is improved skin firmness, elasticity, and overall texture.
+Commonly used on the face, neck, and jawline, thread lifts can subtly enhance facial contours, reduce sagging, and promote a more youthful appearance, with results lasting from several months to over a year, depending on the type of threads utilized and the individual's skin characteristics.

 bottom of page